Forestry in the United Kingdom: Transportation

-Currently, the vast majority of Britain's timber uses road haulage.
+Nearly all Britain's timber uses road haulage.
 As forests are located in rural areas, the heavy timber vehicles have severely damaged many single lane tracks, especially in the Highlands.
-In order to combat this, companies are being forced to provide funding for repairs, as well as using alternative transport systems such as rail and coastal shipping.
-Despite the number of forest railways plummeting after the Beeching Axe, rail's share of timber transport has risen from 3% in 2002 with the opening of new lines in Devon, the Pennines, Scotland and South Wales by Colas Rail.
+To combat this, companies are being forced to provide funding for repairs, as well as using alternative transport systems such as rail and coastal shipping.
+Following the loss of forest railways in the Beeching cuts of the 1960s, rail's share of timber transport has risen since 2002 with the opening of new lines in Devon, the Pennines, Scotland and South Wales by Colas Rail.

 Land values

 The price of woodland has risen out of proportion to its timber yield, and in 2022 reached £28,000 per hectare (£11,000 per acre).
-Woodland prices are affected by its very favourable tax treatment and its high amenity value.
+Woodland prices are affected by its favourable tax treatment and its high amenity value.